ArturoDent/find-and-transform/README.md

 * Support the  `preserveCase` option in  `findInCurrentFile`.
 * Consider how `cursorMoveSelect` should work in full document search?
 * Check `cursorMoveSelect` and `${TM_CURRENT_LINE}` interaction.
-* `async/await` all code so `postCommands` are more reliable.
+* `async/await` all code so `postCommands` are more reliable (and can use built-in `runCommands`).
 * Prevent OutputChannel from appearing in Output when not being actively used.
-* Deal with redundant "Extensions have been modifieed on disk.
+* Deal with redundant "Extensions have been modified on disk.
 Please reload..." notification.
 * Make `run` work for each selection.
 * Investigate arg keys in package.json rather than completionProvider.
+* Should all argument completions have commas at end?

 ## Release Notes